DavidWittman/ansible-redis/README.md

 redis-sentinel0[1:3].example.com redis_sentinel=True
 ```

-Above, we've added three more hosts in the `redis-sentinel` group (though this group serves no purpose... it's merely an identifier), and set the redis_sentinel variable inline within the inventory file.
+Above, we've added three more hosts in the **redis-sentinel** group (though this group serves no purpose within the role, it's merely an identifier), and set the `redis_sentinel` variable inline within the inventory file.

 Now, all we need to do is set the `redis_sentinel_monitors` variable to define the Redis masters which Sentinel should monitor.
-In this case, I'm going to do this at the playbook level:
+In this case, I'm going to do this within the playbook:

 ``` yml
 - name: configure the master redis server